harshsharma2210/Air-Gyaan/client/GUIDE.md

 3) Modify `@/components/DefaultLayout.vue` to provide sign-in callbacks from the previous step: just modifiy `provide()` function adding all them to the object.
-4) Modify `@/mixins/socialLoader.js` mixin to inject sign-in callbacks from step 2: just modify `inject` property including all them.
+4) Modify `@/mixins/socialLoader.js` mixin to inject sign-in callbacks from step 2: just modify `inject` property including all them. **DO NOT ADD TO @/mixins/socialInitializer.js mixin**, it is used by `DefaultLayout.vue` that is the provider of the callbacks.
-5) Include logic call included in step 1 on `@/mixins/socialInicializer.js` **mounted** method: beware of the order, just add to the end and uncomment it from the array const.
+5) Include logic call included in step 1 on `@/mixins/socialInitializer.js` **mounted** method: beware of the order, just add to the end and uncomment it from the array const.
 6) Add corresponding `watch` entry on `@/mixins/socialLoader.js`: this will install the listener (if necessary).
 7) Add logic to sign-in callbacks on `@/components/DefaultLayout.vue`: see `googleSignInSuccess` and `googleSignInFailure`.